digitaldesignunit/clayprinting-slicer/README.md

 ## Citing

-If you use this Grasshopper definition and/or the provided UserObjects in your work, please reference it accordingly:
+When using, extending or building upon this Grasshopper definition and/or the provided UserObjects in your work, please reference it accordingly:

+### BibTex

 ```
 @misc{eschenbach_digitaldesignunit_clayprinting-slicer_2025,